JohnnyW23/hang-the-dj/README.md

 # Word database
 You can choose a secret word when you start the game (if you're playing with friends) or you can set the program to choose a word for you.
 The words come from a database I created inside it, with 2466 different words.
 The portuguese version has 29115 different words in the database.

+# Game features
+The game accepts any guess you choose, even containing hyphens, numbers and spaces.

 # Translation
 Portuguese (BR) translation of the code and in-game elements is available.